 \paragraph{Our approach.} We address these questions by formulating committor estimation as a \emph{stochastic optimal control} (SOC) problem.
 Under this formulation the committor is linked to a value function through a Cole--Hopf transform, and the optimal feedback control takes a particularly simple form: it is given by $\sigma^\top\nabla\log q(x)$.
 This connection provides the principled feedback loop alluded to above: a current committor estimate defines a control that steers trajectories toward the transition region, generating reactive-path data that in turn refine the committor.
-It also clarifies which stationary distributions are induced by different boundary behaviors (e.g.\ reactive vs.\ tilted-equilibrium sampling).
+It also clarifies which stationary distributions are induced by different boundary behaviors (e.g.\ reactive density vs.\ tilted equilibrium density).

 On the algorithmic side, we develop two complementary objectives for the resulting hitting-time control problem.
 First, we present an \emph{on-policy} objective that directly optimizes a controlled-trajectory cost.
 Second, we introduce \emph{Value Matching}~(VM), a principled \emph{off-policy} objective derived from a path-integral characterization of the value function; VM admits first-order optimality guarantees and fixed-point convergence results under the practical use of capped hitting times and a running committor estimate.
 Finally, to mitigate metastability---where controlled trajectories can become trapped in intermediate basins and fail to reach $A\cup B$ on reasonable time scales---we introduce an alternative sampling process that preserves the reactive current while lowering effective energy barriers.